mratsim/weave/README.md

 Weave (codenamed "Project Picasso") is a multithreading runtime for the [Nim programming language](https://nim-lang.org/)

+> ⚠️ Disclaimer:
+>
+> Weave currently has no test suite or continuous integration.
+> In particular, the synchronization primitives were not formally verified
+> or model-checked to prove the absence of data races or deadlock/livelock,
+> nor were they passed under a data race detection tool.
+>
+> Individual components are tested and the benchmarks as well,
+> however the potential interleaving of hundreds of threads for
+> billions of tasks and memory accesses was not.
+>
+> Weave does limit synchronization to only simple SPSC and MPSC channels which greatly reduces
+> the potential bug surface.

 Weave provides an unique scheduler with the following properties:
 - Message-Passing based:
   unlike alternative work-stealing schedulers, this means that Weave is usable